 Whenever you don’t allow a child to express his feelings, he’s going to develop toxic shame.
 And I see that happening a lot here because there are a lot of feelings that you feel that you feel like they’re not acceptable so you don’t let them out.
 Actually, the work that we need to do doesn’t get done.

 Case ten.
-When trust — and by the way, I know all of this, well, examples that I use when I accuse you of things, but I also have been a result of that.
+When trust — and by the way, I know all of this, well, examples that I use when I accuse you of things, because I also have been a result of that.
 So, I took two years to go through method acting, go through therapy, and continuing to do this.
 I hope these are lifelong skills that I can take on that help me access and free up emotional blockages so I can express the feelings that I actually feel.
 And of course, the first step is to know what you’re feeling, self-awareness.

 Number ten.
-When trust in important adult figures is damaged or destroyed through inconsistency or neglected, the child experiences confusion about where I belong or what can I expect from the world.
+When trust in important adult figures is damaged or destroyed through inconsistency or neglect, the child experiences confusion about where I belong or what can I expect from the world.
 This feeling of disconnectedness or lack of attachment leads to increased internal shame and isolation.

 11th example, so we’re almost done.
-When a child grows up with adults who are ashamed and feel powerless in the world, the child also develops a sense of shame.
+When a child grows up with adults who are shamed and feel powerless in the world, the child also develops a sense of shame.
 Shame is contagious, which is why — I’m getting distracted by Singapore, but I can’t spend extended periods of time here anymore.

 Number 12.
 When a child is made to feel unwanted, or unlovable, or flawed, or worthless in the broader world of school or community, debilitating shame develops in the child.
 So, here’s some examples: Children who have difficulty learning to read because of undetected learning disabilities and through words or behaviors are made to feel lazy or stupid.
 This is very common.
 Through neglect at home, children who come to school inappropriately dressed or with poor hygiene are isolated, made fun of, or looked at with disgust by those in the world of school and community.